business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-Most professionals understand that if you want to get the best out of the people you work with, you have to treat them well.
-You need to listen actively to their concerns, express gratitude for a job well done, and be willing to compromise.
-The positive momentum and enhanced morale engendered by kind and fair treatment directly lead to a more motivated and productive workforce.
+Most business owners and managers understand that to get the best out of the people you work with, you must treat them well.
+You should listen actively to their concerns, express gratitude for a job well done and be willing to compromise.
+The positive momentum and enhanced morale engendered by kind and fair treatment help create a more motivated and productive workforce.

 Editor’s note: Looking for the right office furniture for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.